Supporting funding applications and ethical review with the EDA

 Both formats include a table of the key experimental design information essential for your ethics or funding application.
 This table clearly indicates missing information, so you can address this before submission.
 Check with your funder or ethical review body which format they accept, if any.
 If you cannot use either directly in your application, the table present in both can be used as an aide-memoire when preparing your application, to ensure that you have included all necessary information.

 If you are submitting either the PDF or URL as part of an application, make sure it only represents one experiment.
-If your application covers a program of work including multiple experiments check if you can submit multiple EDA reports.
-If you can only submit one EDA report you could choose one that represents the main experiment of the grant/application, a representative experiment or the experiment that will use the most animals.
+If your application covers a program of work including multiple experiments check if you can submit multiple Experimental Design Reports.
+If you can only submit one Experimental Design Report you could choose one that represents the main experiment of the grant/application, a representative experiment or the experiment that will use the most animals.

 Both formats include an image of the experiment to give a visual overview.
 In the PDF report the image is static, whereas the image in the online read-only diagram is interactive and further detail can be accessed by clicking different parts of the experiment.